JamesGable/skifree.js/README.md

 Some features which weren't in the original which I'd like to give a go:

-* Being a snowboarder instead of a boring old skier
 * Tricks, or something?
 * Multiplayer (ooooo wouldn't that be fun?!)